Baltimore Office Visit FAQs

 Are intraocular injections safe?

-When administered by an experienced retina surgeon, such as Dr. Elman, intraocular injections are very safe.
+When administered by experienced retina surgeons, such as Drs.
+Elman and Schechet, intraocular injections are very safe.

 Where are intraocular injections performed?

 Intraocular injections can be performed in our office.

 After numbing your eye, our team will clean your eye with Betadine to prevent infection.
 A small, sterile lid speculum is placed to prevent your lids from accidentally blinking during the procedure.
 You will be asked to look in a certain direction.
 A small amount of medicine is injected into the white part of the eye through a thin needle that is smaller than a hair.
 After the injections, your eyes will be rinsed with eye wash.